Winslow Ames: Early life

-Ames was born in Maullín, Chile, where his father was a diplomatic and later worked for Companier de Maderes del Ato Parana, a lumber company.
+Ames was born in Maullín, Chile, where his father was a diplomat and later worked for Companier de Maderes del Ato Parana, a lumber company.
 His parents were Katherine Millicent (née Johnson) and Edward "Ted" Winslow Ames.
 His grandfather was Azel Ames, a noted physician and author.
 However, Ames recalled, "The Ames family was not rich.
 My mother was."

-The family went back and forth between the United States and Latin America, but he was primarily raised in Staten Island, New York and Boston, Massachusetts.
+The family went back and forth between the United States and Latin America, but he was primarily raised in Staten Island, New York, and Boston, Massachusetts.
 In 1917, his father was the diplomat for Guatemala where Ames witnessed the impact of war and extreme poverty.

-He attended Staten Island Academy, and went to Phillips-Andover Academy in 1921.
-Although his father wanted him to attend Harvard, Ames wanted to go elsewhere because "there were too many people going to Harvard from Andover."
+He attended Staten Island Academy and went to Phillips-Andover Academy in 1921.
+Although his father wanted him to attend Harvard, Ames wanted to go elsewhere because "there were too many people going to Harvard from Andover".
 He chose Columbia University, receiving a B.A. in 1929 after 3.5 years.
 While at Columbia, he took up rowing and joined the social and literary Fraternity of Delta Psi (St. Anthony Hall) which Ames says was crucial to stimulating his interest in the arts.
 He also attended exhibitions at the Metropolitan Museum of Art.

 In 1932, he received an MA in art history from Harvard University where he studied with Paul J. Sachs and Edward W. Forbes.
 While at Harvard, he lived in the Delta Psi M.I.T. chapter house.